hungcq/knowledge-repo/finance/cfa/financial-statement-analysis.md

 ## Financial ratios
 - Total debt only include interest-bearing short/long debts (not account payable and other long-term debts)
 - Interest coverage ratio: EBIT / actual interest payment
-- Operating cycle: days of sales outstanding + days of inventory on hand
-- Cash conversion cycle: days of sales outstanding + days of inventory on hand - days payable
 ## Inventories
 - Types of costs included in inventory:
   - Purchase